mattdobbin/portfolio/index.md

 [View My Resume](resume.md)

 ## Portfolio
-<a href="assets/pdfs/ERR.pdf" target="_blank" rel="noopener">Payroll Administrator Guide Examples</a>
-Screenshots of conceptual and procedural topics I created for the Dayforce Help Portal.
+<a href="assets/pdfs/ERR.pdf" target="_blank" rel="noopener">Payroll Administrator Guide Examples</a>: Screenshots of conceptual and procedural topics that I created for the Dayforce Help Portal.
 The content was drafted in MadCap Flare and output to print and web.

 ## Education and Certificates